SamuelMacKay/Memory-game/README.md

 - __DropDown Intructions__

-- A menu that, when clicked, shows the intructions on how to interact with the game
+- A menu that, when clicked, shows the instructions on how to interact with the game.

 - __Arrow Squares__

-- The main image of the game, showing "↑", "↓", "←" or "→", in a "□"
+- The main image of the game, showing "↑", "↓", "←" or "→", in a "□".
-- Light up 1 at a time in an increasing length in a random order that must then be repeated by the player
+- Light up 1 at a time in an increasing length in a random order that must then be repeated by the player.

 - __Score__

-- A current score tracker, increasing by 1 each successfully completed round
+- A current score tracker, increasing by 1 each successfully completed round.
-- A high score tracker, that remembers your most recent highest score
+- A high score tracker, that remembers your most recent highest score.

 - __Start game__

-- A start game button so you can begin a game or restart your current game(resetting your current score)
+- A start game button so you can begin a game or restart your current game(resetting your current score).

 ### Features Left to Implement

-- When you achieve a new high score, put in a name that is saved to local storage with the highscore info, and accessible from a button that opens a modal with the name and score"
+- When you achieve a new high score, put in a name that is saved to local storage with the highscore info, and accessible from a button that opens a modal with the name and score.

-- have a confetti/firework effect when you beat previous score
+- have a confetti/firework effect when you beat previous score.

-- diffculty option, removes 1-2 of the buttons at easier difficulties and addes diagonal buttons for hardest difficulty, with a leaderboard for each difficulty
+- difficulty option, removing/adding to make it easier/harder, with a leaderboard for each difficulty.

 ## Testing